kemotf/IOTstack/docs/Containers/Zigbee2MQTT.md

 1. Run the IOTstack menu and choose both "Mosquitto" and "Zigbee2MQTT".
 That adds the service definitions for both of those containers to your *compose file*.

 2. [Prepare your Zigbee adapter](#prepareAdapter) by flashing its firmware.
-3. Follow the steps in [Identify your Zigbee adapter](#identifyAdapter) to work out how your adapter "mounts" on your Raspberry Pi, and edit your *compose file* to include that information.
+3. Follow the steps in [Identify your Zigbee adapter](#identifyAdapter) to work out how your adapter:

+	* "mounts" on your Raspberry Pi; or
+	* "connects" over your network,

+	and edit your *compose file* to include that information.

 4. The default environment variables assume:

-	- You are running Mosquitto and Zigbee2MQTT as IOTstack containers on the same computer; and
+	- You are running Mosquitto and Zigbee2MQTT as IOTstack containers on the same computer;
+	- Your adapter mounts via USB; and
 	- You want the Zigbee2MQTT web front end to be available on port 8080.

 	This is a good basis for getting started.
 If it sounds like it will meet your needs, you will not need to make any changes.
 Otherwise, review the [environment variables](#envVars) and make appropriate changes to the service definition in your *compose file*.